akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-entities.md

 # The basics

-Once you've [created your 1st reference entity](manage-your-reference-entities.html) and [created your user groups](build-your-user-groups.html), you can begin to define for each of these users groups if they will be able to display/edit this reference entity and its data.
+Once you have [created your 1st reference entity](manage-your-reference-entities.html) and [created your user groups](build-your-user-groups.html), you can begin to define for each of these user groups if they will be able to display/edit this reference entity and its data.

 # Rights depending on the reference entity